 Too much nitrogen in soil can harm plants, but while adding nitrogen is relatively easy, removing excess nitrogen in soil is a little trickier.
 Reducing nitrogen in garden soil can be done if you have patience and a little knowledge.
 Let’s look at how to amend too much nitrogen in the soil.

 Tips for Lowering Soil Nitrogen Content

 Using Plants That Will Reduce Nitrogen in Garden Soil

 In order to remove excess nitrogen in soil, you need to bind the nitrogen that is in the soil to something else.
-Fortunately, as a gardener, you probably grow many things that bind nitrogen, in other words, plants.
+Fortunately, as a gardener, you probably grow many things that bind nitrogen — in other words, plants.
 Any plant will use some nitrogen in the soil, but plants like squash, cabbage, broccoli and corn use up large amounts of nitrogen while growing.
 By growing these plants where there is too much nitrogen in soil, the plants will use up the excess nitrogen.

-Be aware though, that while they will grow there, they may look sickly and will not produce many fruits or flowers.
+Be aware though, that while they will grow there, plants may look sickly and will not produce many fruits or flowers.
 Keep in mind that you are not growing these plants for food purposes, but rather as sponges that will help lower soil nitrogen content.

 Using Mulch for Removing Excess Nitrogen in Soil

 Many people use mulch in their garden and have problems with the mulch depleting the nitrogen in the soil as it breaks down.
 When you have too much nitrogen in the soil, you can use this normally frustrating problem to your benefit.
 You can lay mulch over the soil with too much nitrogen to help draw out some of the excess nitrogen in the soil.